learnapollo/learnapollo/content/tutorial-react/react-05.md

 export default AddPokemonCardWithMutation
 ```

-But wait, why don't we supply the needed variables to the mutation?
+But wait, how do we supply the needed variables to the mutation?
 Let's find out!

 ### Using mutations in components